Northern Norway: Sport

 The Northern Norwegian Cup was a football tournament played from 1929 to 1969.
-The Eliteserien, Norway's primary men's football league, will feature two Northern team in the upcoming 2019 season, FK Bodø/Glimt and Tromsø IL.
+The Eliteserien, Norway's primary men's football league, features two Northern teams in the current 2023 season, FK Bodø/Glimt and Tromsø IL.
 In women's football, IK Grand Bodø and Medkila IL (from Harstad) will play in the 1. divisjon, the second tier of Norwegian football.

 In ice hockey, the Narvik IK plays in the second-tier Norwegian First Division.
 In basketball, the BLNO has featured the Tromsø Storm and Harstad Vikings.

 The Arctic Race of Norway is a cycling road race of the UCI Europe Tour held since 2013.

 The Tromsø Midnight Sun Marathon is a marathon race held under midnight sun.